Organoids of head and neck tumors for treatment optimization and biomarker identification

 Royal Netherlands Academy of Arts and Sciences (KNAW), Utrecht, Netherlands

 The organoids were exposed to chemotherapy, radiotherapy, and a series of targeted agents.
-The response of the organoids was correlated with the clinical response of the patients.
+The response of the organoids was compared with the clinical response of the patients.
 CRISPR-Cas9-based gene editing of organoids was used to validate biomarkers.

 Organoids exhibited the DNA alterations found in HNC.
 A comparison between organoids and patient response to radiotherapy showed that treatment options could be better managed in the adjuvant setting.
-In organoids, the radiosensitizing potential of cisplatin and carboplatin was validated.
-However, cetuximab produced radioprotection in most models.
-Targeted HNC treatments were tested in 31 models, indicating potential new treatment options that may allow stratification of treatment in the future.
-Activating PIK3CA mutations did not predict response to alpelisib in organoids.
-Inhibitors of protein arginine methyltransferase 5 (PRMT5) were identified as a potential treatment option for cyclin-dependent kinase inhibitor 2A (CDKN2A) null HNC.
+The radiosensitizing potential of cisplatin and carboplatin was reproduced in the organoids.
+As in clinical studies, cetuximab showed heterogeneous results and induced radioprotection in most models.
+Targeted HNC treatments were tested, indicating potential new treatment options that may allow stratification of treatment in the future.
+In preclinical studies, PIK3CA mutations were identified as biomarkers for response to alpelisib.
+In clinical trials, however, a more heterogeneous response to treatment with alpelisib was observed.
+Even organoids with PIK3CA mutations in this study could not predict a response to alpelisib.

 Organoids have the potential to serve as a diagnostic tool in personalized medicine for HNC.
 The response of organoids to radiotherapy (RT) in vitro showed a trend mimicking clinical response, indicating the predictive potential of patient-derived organoids.
 In addition, organoids could be used for biomarker discovery and validation.